 Love it or hate it, a trip to Copenhagen would not be complete without a trip to see the world famous statue of The Little Mermaid.
 The statue was built to honour the character created by the famous spinner of fairy tales, Hans Christian Andersen.

 5pm – Take a Peek at Christiana

 Hop on another Harbour Bus to Knippelsbro and then make your way to the freetown commune of Christiania.
 The commune has existed since 1971 and covers an area of eight acres.

 Christiania is best-known for its hippy roots – meaning the sale and consumption of weed is OK (or at least tolerated) but cars are not.
 Take a stroll around the area, and settle in for a snack.

-7pm – Tuck into Street Food on Paper Island
+7pm – Tuck into Street Food at Reffen

 10pm – Wine at Ved Stranden .10

-If you’re going back into the centre, stop off for a drink at Ved Stranden .10.
+If you’re going back into the centre of Copenhagen, stop off for a drink at Ved Stranden .10.

 There’s no menu at this wine bar.
 Why do you need a menu when you have staff with a phenomenal knowledge of their stock?
 Simply reel off your likes and dislikes (wine-wise, not life story) and they will magic up a glass of something very, very suitable.

 3 Days in Copenhagen Itinerary: Day Three